Elgin Vale Sawmill: History

 The need to extend the area of land under lease was determined by the need to provide accommodation for employees.
 The development of small self-contained "timber towns" in relatively remote locations occurred throughout the Wide-Bay Burnett.
 Other examples existed at Wengenville, Manumbar and Eel Creek.
 At Elgin Vale, two houses for the manager and tally clerk, a number of smaller family cottages, a boarding house, and barracks for single men were constructed.
 A small school was also built on the reserve, which remained in operation until 1977 (later adapted to a QCWA meeting room and regazetted to form a separate reserve).
-When a new set of barracks were later built (c.
+When a new set of barracks was later built (c.
 1930s), the earlier building was converted into a community hall, which became an important social space for the settlement.
 In 1961 two houses, seven cottages, a set of barrack's and community hall (in addition to the sawmill and detached office) were recorded on-site.

 During 1926–27, Spencer moved all of the machinery and building materials from the mill from Sefton to Elgin Vale, with commercial processing of timber underway by late 1927.
 After expending considerable effort to establish the milling operations and provision for workers, Spencer owned the mill for a very short period.
 At the end of 1927, Wilson Hart Company Limited, a long established timber company of Maryborough (1866), had taken over operations.
 After relinquishing ownership, Spencer operated the mill on behalf of Wilson Hart, maintaining the logging contract to provide timber and to haul milled timber to Goomeri railway station into the 1940s.
 During his operations at Elgin Vale, Spencer was responsible for introducing modern forms of transport in the district to obtain and transport timber, in the form of Linn caterpillar tractors (the first in Queensland) and motorised trucks.

 During operations between 1927 and 1930, the mill's output included 150 000 butter boxes for the Maryborough Co-operative Dairy Association, linking what were then two of the region's most important industries.
 The effect of the Depression caused periods of closure at the mill during the 1930s, a common occurrence at this time at sawmills across the state.
 The 1934 burning of Wilson Hart's sawmill at Maryborough saw the relocation of a large number of staff to Elgin Vale.
 This was a particularly active period at the mill, with three shifts worked over a 24-hour day and the timber town's small population temporarily swelling to accommodate the extra workers.

 During World War II, the heavy demand for timbers, for defence and other "essential uses" made Queensland's timber industry a protected trade.
 In this period, the Elgin Vale mill was sending sawn timber to Wilson Hart's Maryborough mill for the production of ammunition boxes.
 A fire in May 1944 completely destroyed the 1927 Elgin Vale sawmill, with only the sawn timber in the yard saved.
 By October of that year, Wilson Hart had constructed a new mill, probably in the same position as the previous structure.